User Tools

 Also see :Lightningplugin-autotooltip__plain plugin-autotooltip_bigLightning

-High powered lightning discharges are happening somewhere on Earth 100 times every second.
+High powered lightning discharges are happening somewhere on Earth around 100 times every second.

 Show another (random) article